Hung-Chieh Fang

 International Conference on Computer Vision (ICCV), 2025

-We explore how to improve representation uniformity under highly non-IID client distributions where representations are non-shared (hence no direct cross-client separation loss).
-We propose soft separation, which regularizes each client toward a distinct subspace to improve inter-client uniformity while preserving structure.
+We explore how to improve generalization under highly non-IID client distributions where representations are non-shared.
+We propose soft separation, which regularizes each client toward a distinct subspace to improve inter-client uniformity (maximizing information) while preserving semantic alignment.

 Tackling Dimensional Collapse toward Comprehensive Universal Domain Adaptation